How to Configure and Use RMAN Compressed Backup for Oracle?

 Backups keep data safe, but they also consume storage and network resources.
 Oracle’s RMAN offers built-in compression to balance space savings against CPU use, and external tools let you apply OS-level compression when needed.
 In this article, you’ll learn what RMAN compression is, when to choose external methods, how to configure each compression level across Oracle versions, best practices for real-world performance, and how to monitor and troubleshoot your compressed backups.

-What Is RMAN Backup?
+What is RMAN Compressed Backup?

 External compression means piping RMAN’s uncompressed output through OS tools like gzip, bzip2, or zip.
 This approach can work when you lack the Oracle Advanced Compression license or want to offload CPU work to another host.
 For example, you might use: